-The Remuneration Committee comprises Dr Tsao Yuan (Chairman), Dr Cheong Choong Kong, Mrs Fang Ai Lian, Dr Lee Tih Shih and Mr Wong Nang Jang.
+The Remuneration Committee comprises Mrs Fang Ai Lian (Chairman), Dr Cheong Choong Kong, Dr Lee Tih Shih and Professor Neo Boon Siong.
 All the Committee members are well versed with executive compensation matters, given their extensive experience in senior corporate positions and major appointments.
 The Committee has written terms of reference that describe the responsibilities of its members.

-The Remuneration Committee determines and recommends to the Board the remuneration and fees of non-executive Directors as well as the compensation of executive Directors.
-It is also empowered to review the human resources management policies and the policies governing the compensation of executive officers of the Bank and its subsidiaries, as well as the remuneration of senior executives.
+The Remuneration Committee recommends to the Board a framework for determining the remuneration of the directors and executive officers, and reviews the remuneration practices to ensure that they are aligned with the approved framework.
+It also recommends the remuneration and fees of non-executive Directors as well as the compensation of executive Directors, and is empowered to review the human resources management policies and the policies governing the compensation of executive officers of the Bank and its subsidiaries, as well as the remuneration of senior executives.
 In addition, it administers the various employee share ownership schemes.
-The Remuneration Committee, if necessary, will seek expert advice from outside the Bank on the remuneration of Directors.
+The Remuneration Committee, if necessary, will seek independent expert advice from outside the Bank on remuneration matters.
+In its deliberations, the Remuneration Committee takes into account remuneration principles, practices and standards that may be specified by the MAS from time to time.

-Risk Committee
+Risk Management Committee

-The Risk Committee, which supports the Board in performing its risk oversight responsibilities, comprises Mr Patrick Yeoh (Chairman), Dr Cheong Choong Kong, Mr David Conner, Mr Colm McCarthy, Professor Neo Boon Siong and Mr Pramukti Surjaudaja.
+The Risk Management Committee, which supports the Board in performing its risk oversight responsibilities, comprises Mr Patrick Yeoh (Chairman), Dr Cheong Choong Kong, Mr David Conner, Mr Lai Teck Poh, Mr Colm McCarthy and Mr Pramukti Surjaudaja.
 The Committee has written terms of reference that describe the responsibilities of its members.

-The Risk Committee reviews the overall risk management philosophy, guidelines and major policies for effective risk management, risk disclosure policy, risk management systems and risk capital allocation methodology.
-The Committee also reviews the scope, effectiveness and objectivity of Group Risk Management and the risk reports that monitor and control risk exposures.
+The Committee reviews the overall risk management philosophy, guidelines and major policies for effective risk management, including the risk profile, risk tolerance level and risk strategy.
+The Committee reviews the scope, effectiveness and objectivity of Group Risk Management and the risk reports that monitor and control risk exposures.
+It also oversees the establishment and operation of an independent risk management system for identifying, measuring, monitoring, controlling and reporting risks on an enterprise-wide basis, including ensuring the adequacy of risk management practices for material risks.

-DIRECTORS' ATTENDANCE AT BOARD AND BOARD COMMITTEE MEETINGS IN 2008
+DIRECTORS' ATTENDANCE AT BOARD AND BOARD COMMITTEE MEETINGS IN 2010